nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Command summary

+In this section, we have summarised all the commands and their formats into a table for easy reference.
+The commands are arranged in alphabetical order.
+Additionally, you may refer to the specific requirements of a valid email and url (for the `Medical Record` feature) if you are encountering problems with using these fields.

 Action | Format, Examples
 --------|------------------
 **Add** | `add n/NAME ic/NRIC p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​` <br> e.g., `add n/James Ho ic/S1234567A p/22224444 e/jamesho@example.com a/123, Clementi Rd, 1234665 t/friend t/colleague`